annaguo-bios/flexCausal/README.md

   For example, `list(M=c('M1','M2'))` specifies that $M$ is a multivariate variable with components $M1$ and $M2$.

-# 3 Estimation via TMLE estimator and onestep estimator
+# 4 Influence function-based Estimation via one-step correction and TMLE

-## 3.1 The Onestep Estimator
+## 4.1 One-step Corrected Plug-in Estimators

 In implementing the onestep estimator, we use the trick of sequential regression.
 For example, in the above example (a), the onestep estimator